deltaepsilon/chrisesplin.com/app/content/writing/medium/hiitclock-com.md

 ## What is HiiT Clock?

-HiiT stand for [**high-intensity interval training](https://en.wikipedia.org/wiki/High-intensity_interval_training)**.
+HiiT stands for **[high-intensity interval training](https://en.wikipedia.org/wiki/High-intensity_interval_training)**.
 It’s a popular way to get fast and strong, used across a variety of sports such as running, cycling, CrossFit and football.
 The idea is that you perform a very intense movement, such as sprinting 100 meters or pushing a weighted sled.
 Then you rest for a set duration… then repeat, again and again and again.
 By tuning the work/rest intervals, you can extract maximum performance from your body in a short period of time.

 More sophisticated HiiT routines often involve a rotating circuit of movements, giving the body time to recover, and enabling the athlete to continue working hard for a longer time period.